 - NATaT supports efforts to control federal spending but supports increased, or at least level funding for those federal programs that promote local economic development, create jobs, and generate tax revenues for all levels of government.
-They include USDA's Rural Development programs; FEMA's State and Local Programs, particularly Fire Act Grants; Economic Development Administration programs; and National Telecommunications and Information Administration broadband-related programs. - NATaT supports continued disbursement of Bipartisan Infrastructure Law funding to local governments as Congress authorized. - NATaT urges Congress to authorize reasonable fees to recapture expenses for the provision of local government services to federal facilities and lands.
+They include USDA's Rural Development programs; FEMA's State and Local Programs, particularly Fire Act Grants; Economic Development Administration programs; and National Telecommunications and Information Administration broadband-related programs. - NATaT supports continued disbursement of Bipartisan Infrastructure Law funding to local governments as Congress authorized, and efforts to ensure those funds reach all local governments, regardless of size. - NATaT urges Congress to authorize reasonable fees to recapture expenses for the provision of local government services to federal facilities and lands.

 NATaT supports budget allocation policies that are fair to towns and townships.
 A disproportionate amount of federal funds is directed to larger metropolitan communities.
 Notably, larger communities have significant needs, but so do our nation's smaller communities.
 Allowing smaller local governments to access funding directly, and in the same manner as large municipalities, will enhance job creation and economic development in communities throughout the country.
-NATaT supports direct funding for ALL units of local government as included in the American Rescue Plan Act (ARPA) (P.L.
+NATaT supports continued direct funding for ALL units of local government as were included in the American Rescue Plan Act (ARPA) (P.L.
 No. 117-2).